koyeba/koyeba/README.md

 ## Hi, there 👋

-I'm Al, a software engineer in Paris.
+I'm Al, a software engineer at @Neptn.

 I currently work as frontend software engineer for a **cryptocurrency investment platform**.
 I am fascinated by tech products that reinvent our daily lives, helping us achieve more in an easier way.
 Previously, I worked at SoilCloud and Kryptovalley.